 There are snow drifts of reasons that snowshoeing is the fastest growing winter non-motorized activity.
 Navigating forests and viewing wildlife is easier than with skis, perfect for the explorer in all of us, from kids to grandparents.

-Forest Service - Join one of many ranger-led interpretive programs by visiting the Snoqualmie Pass Forest Service Information and Education Center located at Summit West.
+Forest Service - Join one of many ranger-led interpretive programs by visiting the Snoqualmie Pass Forest Service Information and Education Center located at the new "Firehouse".
 Link to left.
-You can also register for the tours at that link

-Mountaineers have dozens of classes and tours - button on left.
+Mountaineers have dozens of classes and tours - button on left, or at the top on mobiles.

 Sno-Parks with snowshoeing options: